The Best Car Seats for Preemies

 Let’s Make Car Seat Shopping Easy

-All of these seats will be great options for as long as your baby needs an infant seat—not just in the early days.
+All of these seats can be great options for as long as your baby needs an infant seat—not just in the early days.
 They’re designed to offer a secure, comfortable fit for smaller babies, but they’ll also grow with them!
-And if you’re not sure how a particular seat will fit in your family car, I’ve got plenty of reviews and videos to help walk you through that step too.
+And if you’re not sure how a particular seat will fit in your family car, I’ve got plenty of reviews and videos to help walk you through that step, too.

 Do you have more questions about preemie car seats?
 Drop them in the comments!
 And for more safety tips, check out my latest posts: